The complaints process for licensees

-If we receive a complaint about your conduct
+What happens when we receive a complaint about you

 Resolving concerns before they become complaints

-If appropriate, we might call you or your manager directly with information about the caller’s concerns, to give you the opportunity to resolve them.
+If appropriate, we may call you or your manager directly with information about the caller’s concerns to allow you to resolve them.

 Receiving a formal complaint

-If someone isn’t able to resolve their concerns with you, they might choose to make a formal, written complaint to the REA.
+If someone isn’t able to resolve their concerns with you, they may choose to make a formal written complaint to REA.

 The initial complaint assessment